waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week1-intro_notes.md

     Note: The issue occurred because Rancher Desktop was in use.
 Switching to Docker Desktop resolves compatibility problems and allows for the successful creation of PostgreSQL containers with mounted volumes for the New York Taxi Database on macOS M1.

     section: Workshop 2 - RisingWave
-    question: Setup - source command.sh - error: “docker-compose” not found
+    question: Setup - source command.sh - error: "docker-compose" not found
-    answer: If you encounter this error and are certain that you have docker compose installed, but typically run it as docker compose without the hyphen, then consider editing command.sh file by removing the hyphen from ‘docker-compose’.
+    answer: If you encounter this error and are certain that you have docker compose installed, but typically run it as docker compose without the hyphen, then consider editing command.sh file by removing the hyphen from 'docker-compose'.
 Example: start-cluster() {
     docker compose -f docker/docker-compose.yml up -d
     }

     section: Module 1: Docker and Terraform
     question: Docker-Compose - Error getting credentials after running docker-compose up -d
-    answer: Installing pass via ‘sudo apt install pass’ helped to solve the issue.
+    answer: Installing pass via 'sudo apt install pass' helped to solve the issue.
 More about this can be found here: https://github.com/moby/buildkit/issues/1078

     section: Module 1: Docker and Terraform
     question: Docker - ERRO[0000] error waiting for container: context canceled
     answer: You might have installed docker via snap.
-Run “sudo snap status docker” to verify.
+Run "sudo snap status docker" to verify.
-    If you have “error: unknown command "status", see 'snap help'.” as a response than deinstall docker and install via the official website
+    If you have "error: unknown command "status", see 'snap help'. as a response than deinstall docker and install via the official website
     Bind for 0.0.0.0:5432 failed: port is a

     section: Module 2: Workflow Orchestration
     question: Docker: container crashed with status code 137.
     answer: It means your container consumed all available RAM allocated to it.
 It can happen in particular when working on Question#3 in the homework as the dataset is relatively large and containers eat a lot of memory in general.
     I would recommend restarting your computer and only starting the necessary processes to run the container.
-If that doesn’t work, allocate more resources to docker.
-If also that doesn’t work because your workstation is a potato, you can use an online compute environment service like GitPod, which is free under under 50 hours / month of use.
+If that doesn't work, allocate more resources to docker.
+If also that doesn't work because your workstation is a potato, you can use an online compute environment service like GitPod, which is free under under 50 hours / month of use.

     section: Module 1: Docker and Terraform
     question: Docker - Docker network name